melrn/melrn/README.md

 - 👋 Hi, I’m @melrn

-- :office: I work with ABB robots.
+- 🏢 I work with ABB robots.

+- 🇳🇴 Norwegian

 <!---
 melrn/melrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.